SINC: Spatial Composition of 3D Human Motions for Simultaneous Action Generation: Conclusions

 { }

 { \bf {APPENDIX}}\\

 {A.\arabic{figure}} {A.\arabic{table}}

-This document provides additional details about our method and experiments.
-In particular, we elaborate on our GPT-based body-part annotation method (Section~\ref{sec:supmat:body_parts}), our synthetic data creation pipeline (Section~\ref{sec:supmat:synth_data}), and our proposed TEMOS score (Section~\ref{sec:supmat:temos_score}).
+This document provides additional details about our method and experiments. \cam{In particular, we evaluate our synthetic data approach on a recently proposed diffusion model~\cite{Chen2023}~(Section~\ref{sec:supmat:mld}),} elaborate on our GPT-based body-part annotation method (Section~\ref{sec:supmat:body_parts}), our synthetic data creation pipeline (Section~\ref{sec:supmat:synth_data}), and our proposed TEMOS score (Section~\ref{sec:supmat:temos_score}).
 We also provide additional quantitative evaluations (Section~\ref{sec:supmat:quantitative}).

 \textbf{Supplementary video.} Along with this document, we provide a video, available on the \href{https://sinc.is.tue.mpg.de}{project page}, which includes visualizations of a sample of generated motions; these are difficult to convey in a static document. (i) We first briefly describe our goal, motivation, and method. (ii) We then introduce baselines and illustrate their failure modes. (iii) We provide qualitative comparisons against baselines, while highlighting limitations of the coordinate-based \textit{APE} metric. (iv) Finally, we demonstrate the ability of our model to generalize to out-of-distribution input combinations, as well as combinations beyond pairs.